Each of the Impala data types has corresponding notation for literal values of that type.

 interpreted as a single-byte ASCII character.
 Negative values are subtracted from 256;

-for example, FIELDS TERMINATED BY '-2'
+for example, FIELDS TERMINATED BY '-2' sets the field delimiter to

 ASCII code 254, the "Icelandic Thorn" character used as a delimiter by some data